 - Event-Driven Strategies: strategies based on the forecast of likelihood of market-moving events or market reactions to such events

 - Algorithmic Trading Strategies: models of market microstructure, liquidity and market impact and algorithmic trade execution and market-making strategies

 - Principal Investment Strategies: investment strategies for illiquid securities and principal ownership or funding of real assets and businesses

 - Portfolio Management and Asset Allocation: models for portfolio optimization, risk control, performance attribution and asset allocation

 - Econometric and Statistical Methods: with applications to investment strategies

 Financial institutions and markets are highly interconnected, but only recently has literature begun to emerge that maps these interconnections and assesses their impact on financial risks and returns.
 The Journal of Network Theory in Finance is an interdisciplinary journal publishing academically rigorous and practitioner-focused research on the application of network theory in finance and related fields.
 The journal brings together research carried out in disparate areas within academia and other research institutions by policymakers and industry practitioners.
-The Journal of Network Theory in Finance publishes data-driven or theoretical work in, but not limited to, the following areas:
+The Journal of Network Theory in Finance publishes data-driven or theoretical work in areas including, but not limited to: